Gartner recognises Pulse Secure for Zero Trust Network Access solution

 Finally, SDP brings reduced total cost of ownership with unified Secure Access platform that works with a customer's existing investment and access ecosystem, the company states.

-More broadly, Pulse Secure offers a portfolio of Secure Access solutions and Suites that focus on usability, contextual intelligence and policy orchestration for protected user and device access to resources and applications across data centre and cloud environments.
+More broadly, Pulse Secure offers a portfolio of Secure Access solutions and Suites that focus on usability, contextual intelligence and policy orchestration for protected user and device access to resources and applications across data center and cloud environments.

 Pulse SDP extends the company's foundation of Zero Trust with additional adaptive verify, then trust capabilities, the company states.